Judge rules ex-Arizona sheriff Arpaio guilty of criminal contempt

 U.S. District Judge Susan Bolton ruled on Monday that Arpaio "willfully violated" the order.

 “I am very disappointed with her decision, but the case will be appealed,” Arpaio told Reuters.
+His attorneys said in a written statement the 2011 order was not clear.

-"Her verdict is contrary to what every single witness testified in the case," according to his legal team's statement.
+"Her verdict is contrary to what every single witness testified in the case," the former sheriff's legal team said in the statement.
 "Arpaio believes that a jury would have found in his favor, and that it will."

 Federal prosecutors could not be reached for comment.

-Bolton delivered her verdict more than four weeks after the conclusion of a five-day non-jury trial in which Arpaio stood accused of deliberately violating the injunction, issued six years ago by another federal judge.
+Bolton delivered her verdict more than four weeks after the conclusion of a five-day non-jury trial in which Arpaio stood accused of deliberately violating the injunction, issued by another federal judge.

 She wrote that the evidence at trial proved "beyond a reasonable doubt" that the previous judge issued a clear order barring Arpaio from detaining people for further investigation without reasonable suspicion.